 Grief is in two parts.
 The first is loss.
 The second is the remaking of life.Anne Roiphe

-I wasn’t going to post again until Tuesday but, earlier this evening, I got word that my beloved grandmother is not long for our world and I wanted to post a poem for her.
+I wasn’t going to post again until Tuesday but, earlier this evening, I got word that my beloved grandmother is not long for our world.
 I can’t tell you what a source of love, kindness, and acceptance she has been for me in this life.
 Her and my mom have always been my number one fans; believing me to be capable of almost anything.
 Her love and protection have kept me safe and knowing that that safety waited for me, no matter how far away or how long I’d been gone, has kept me sheltered for all of my adult life.
 She is a beautiful, gentle woman and I cannot express into words what I owe her.

 If You Forget Me Before You Go